-- For cache or persistent SSDs, perform a disk beacon check.
+• For cache or persistent SSDs, perform a disk beacon check.
 See Setting a Beacon, on page 71.

 Only cache and persistent SSDs respond to the beacon request.
-NVMe cache SSDs and housekeeping SSDs do not respond to beacon requests. - For cache NVMe SSDs, perform a physical check.
-These drives are in Drive Bay 1 of the HX servers. - For housekeeping SSDs on HXAF240c or HX240c servers, perform a physical check at the back of the server. - For housekeeping SSDs on HXAF220c or HX220c servers, perform a physical check at Drive Bay 2 of the server. - Step 2 If the failed SSD is a housekeeping SSD, proceed based on the type of server. - For HXAF240c M4 or HX240c M4 servers, contact Technical Assistance Center (TAC). - For all other HX servers, see Replacing Housekeeping SSDs for Cisco HX Release 5.0(2a) and Earlier, on page 119. - Step 3 If a failed SSD is a cache or persistent SSD, proceed based on the type of disk. - For NVMe SSDs, see Replacing NVMe SSDs, on page 115. - For all other SSDs, follow the instructions for removing and replacing a failed SSD in the host, per the server hardware guide.
+NVMe cache SSDs and housekeeping SSDs do not respond to beacon requests.

+- For cache NVMe SSDs, perform a physical check.
+These drives are in Drive Bay 1 of the HX servers. - For housekeeping SSDs on HXAF240c or HX240c servers, perform a physical check at the back of the server. - For housekeeping SSDs on HXAF220c or HX220c servers, perform a physical check at Drive Bay 2 of the server.

+- Step 2 If a failed SSD is a cache or persistent SSD, proceed based on the type of disk. - For NVMe SSDs, see Replacing NVMe SSDs, on page 111. - For all other SSDs, follow the instructions for removing and replacing a failed SSD in the host, per the server hardware guide.

 After the cache or persistent drive is replaced, the HX Data Platform identifies the SDD and updates the storage cluster.

 When disks are added to a node, the disks are immediately available for HX consumption.

-To enable the Cisco UCS Manager to include new disks in the UCS Manager > Equipment > Server > Inventory > Storage tab, re-acknowledge the server node.
+Step 3To enable the Cisco UCS Manager to include new disks in the UCS Manager > Equipment > Server > Inventory > Storage tab, re-acknowledge the server node.
 This applies to cache and persistent disks.